gerlydol2-coder/Laboratory-Work-2-A-Plant-Species-Image-Classification/README.md

 # 🌾 Laboratory Work 2: Plant Species Image Classification

-An image classification system that identifies different cereal crops using deep learning.

 ---

 # 📌 A. Project Overview
+This project develops an image classification system that identifies different cereal crops—such as Finger Millet, Corn, Rye, Pearl Millet, Rice, Barley, and Oats—using deep learning.
+The system analyzes crop images to automatically recognize their type, helping improve crop monitoring, management, and accuracy in agricultural practices.

-## 🌱 Brief Description of the Project
+🌱 Brief Description of the Project

-This project focuses on building an **image classification system** that can identify different **cereal crops** from images.

-The model is trained on a dataset of labeled cereal crop images, including:

-- Finger millet
-- Corn (maize)
-- Rye
-- Pearl millet
-- Rice
-- Barley
-- Oats

-By analyzing the visual features of each crop, the system can automatically recognize the type of cereal crop in an image.

----
+This project develops an image classification system that can automatically identify different cereal crops from images.
+The model is trained on a labeled dataset containing crops such as Finger Millet, Corn (Maize), Rye, Pearl Millet, Rice, Barley, and Oats.
+By learning the unique visual features of each crop, the system can accurately recognize and classify cereal crops in new images, offering a practical tool for agricultural monitoring and management.

 ## 🎯 Purpose of the Image Classification Model